onyxplayott/OnyxPlayTV/README.md

-*This is personal playlist, taken from many channel sources*
+*This is personal playlist, that can used in Many IPTV APPS such as Televizo, OTT Navigator, Tivimate & more.*